Copyright © Ministry of Health Singapore. All Rights Reserved.

 are strongly associated with reduced resilience, positive parenting does the opposite by raising self-confidence and self-efficacy, which reinforces one’s confidence to complete tasks and reach goals.

 Instead of always picking on mistakes, acknowledge your child’s positive choices or actions.
 For example, when she takes the initiative to bring a jacket to a chilly cinema or when he plays well with his sibling.
 Do not use negative words like “lazy”, “naughty” or “stupid”.
 Explain to your child that it is the action that you do not like.
 Help him realise that the problem is not him, but the behaviour.

 When Junior is squabbling over a toy with his cousin, you can help them identify the source of the problem (e.g. “You both want the same toy and that’s making you angry”), and encourage them to think of solutions.
 Constant “practice” provides children with a basket of readily-usable solutions they could tap in the future, when they’re not in the presence of adults.

-Researchers have found that even low-resilient people can regulate unpleasant emotions when they see threats as “challenges” or opportunities, where there might be something to gain or learn from.
+Researchers have found that even low-resilient people can regulate their emotions when they see threats as “challenges” or opportunities, where there might be something to gain or learn from.
 So learning to reframe the situation is crucial to developing resilience.

 We can set up small “challenges” in our children’s lives by not being overly protective.
 Encourage independence by letting your child learn new things on their own, said Dr Teo, such as dressing themselves or picking up a new sport.
 “Don’t be too quick to run to your child’s rescue.
 Monitor to see if they become unusually stressed by it as that may indicate that it is beyond their developmental needs at that point in time.”